 Primary research focus has been the long-term sequelae of preeclampsia including differences in the renin angiotensin system and endothelial function.
 Other interests include glomerular-based disease, renal physiology of normal and abnormal pregnancy.

-Division of Nephrology, University of Toronto
+Associate Professor, Department of Medicine, Division of Nephrology, University of Toronto

 Division Director, Nephrology and Obstetrical Medicine, Sunnybrook Health Sciences Centre

 Medical Lead, Glomerulonephritis and Speciality Clinics, Ontario Renal Network